Tent Care 101: Keeping Your Tent Clean & Dry

-After a summer of adventuring, fall is a great time to inspect your gear for wear and tear, conduct any necessary maintenance and, if it’s time to put it away, prep it for longer-term storage.
+After months of adventuring, it’s smart to inspect your gear for wear and tear, conduct any necessary maintenance and, if it’s time to put it away, prep it for longer-term storage.
 The good news is that if you take care of your MSR tent, you’ll have it for years to come.
 Here are three frequently asked questions and tent care tips from our customer service department that can help you keep your tent in good working order.

 1. What’s the best way to store my tent between trips?

 It’s best to store your tent in a dry and cool area, not in direct sunlight.
 Instead of storing the tent in its stuff sack, keep it in an oversized, breathable cotton bag or mesh duffel, just as you might store a sleeping bag.
 Or using a simple pillowcase can work just as well.

 2. How do I prevent my tent from growing mildew?